-Table 2 Average annual change in life expectancy by sex and decade, UK and constituent nations.
-(Source: ONS)

 Figure 1Average annual change in life expectancy in the UK and constituent nations, by sex and decade.
 (Source: ONS)

 The appendix provides further analyses of trends in annual life expectancy gains in the UK and constituent nations.
 Figure 3A presents annual series in life expectancy trends in the UK and constituent nations, and Figure 4A and 5A looks at how correlated the annual life expectancy series are between males and females and each UK nation (i.e. it compares the correlation since 1980s in eight series of annual life expectancy changes, males and females in each of the UK’s four nations).